 Set Up A Hot Chocolate Bar

-Set up a hot chocolate bar for an afternoon with different toppings like marshmallows, whipped cream, and candy canes.
+Set up a hot chocolate bar with different toppings like marshmallows, whipped cream, and candy canes.
 Let the kids create their own custom hot chocolate drinks.

 Read Christmas Stories